 DR. PARMJIT SINGH is Assistant Clinical Professor with Department of Family Medicine at McMaster University and has a PhD in psychology.
 He has Clinical Training in Mind-Body Medicine from Harvard Medical School, Boston, USA and has participated in an intensive retreat on Mindfulness-based Stress Reduction (MBSR) in mind-body medicine under the direction of Drs.
 Jon Kabat-Zinn and Saki Santorelli.
 He has completed the live activity of Promoting Mindful Practice in Medical Education and Practice hosted by the University of Rochester School of Medicine and Dentistry, USA.

-He is a TEDx speaker and Excellence in Teaching Award nominee who also offers hands-on and practical mindfulness-based corporate resilience/stress management and professional development programs/retreats.
+He is a TEDx speaker and Excellence in Teaching Award nominee who also offers hands-on and practical mindfulness-based corporate resilience/stress management/self-compassion, mindful leadership development programs and keynotes.

 He is also a Certified Yoga Teacher, a Certified Lifestyle Coach and a dedicated Vipassana practitioner.
 He did his Post-doctoral training in psychology from University of Southern Queensland, Australia and McMaster University, Canada.

 He teaches in the Faculty of Health Sciences & DeGroote School of Business at McMaster University courses such as Body, Mind, Spirit and Health, Attitudes, Behaviors, Professional Transitions, Praxis Curriculum, Deceptions in Decision Making, The Mindful Leader and Mindfulness as a Way to Innovation and Creativity.
-He is involved in MD program’s professional competencies stream in the area of self-care.
-Since 2011, he is running eight-week Mindfulness Based Stress Reduction Course for medical students and residents at McMaster University.
+He is involved in MD program’s professional competencies stream in the area of self, self-knowledge and self-care.
+Between 2011 and 2016, he ran an eight-week Mindfulness Based Stress Reduction Course for medical students and residents at McMaster University.
 Since 2016, he has successfully embedded a four week modified Mindfulness Based Stress Reduction program into the standard curriculum of Family Medicine residency program of McMaster University.

 His teaching methods are popular among students for their innovativeness and applicability to real life.
 One of his academic courses was featured on television for its unique content and perspective.